zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/setup-environment/setup-environment-green.md

    ![](images/hit-add.png)

 9. Copy your fingerprint and paste it into notepad or some text file for use in step 10.
+Click **Close** when done.

   ![](images/copy-finger.png)

 10. You should have saved 3 pieces of information, the compartment OCID, your user OCID and your fingerprint.
 This step requires you to edit a shell script and insert that information into the script.
 We will use vi for this but if you are comfortable with vim or emacs then use either.
-Execute in Cloud Shell.
+Expand your Cloud Shell and execute.

     ````
     <copy>